rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 ..
 [19] " ... *j'ai cru devoir citer* [Borda], *1. parce qu'il est le premier qui ait observé que la méthode commune* [simple pluralité uninominale] *de faire des élections étoit défectueuse; 2. parce que celle qu'il a proposé d'y substituer est très ingénieuse, quelle seroit très-simple dans la pratique* ... " [CON-1785p]_ P. clxxiX

 ..
-[20] https://en.wikipedia.org/wiki/Claude_Gaspar_Bachet_de_M%C3%A9ziriac *Claude Gaspar Bachet* Sieur de Méziriac (9 October 1581 – 26 February 1638) was a French mathematician and poet who is known today for his 1624 proof of Bézout's theorem stating the special case of the Bachet-Bézout identity for two coprime integers. *Étienne Bézout* actually proved this result in 1779 only for polynomials and Bézout's theorem is misattributed to Bézout by Bourbaki.
-The general Bachet-Bézout identity is a direct algebraic consequence of Euclid's division algorithm and was known before Bachet (see the :py:meth:`arithmetics.bezout` method).
+[20] https://en.wikipedia.org/wiki/Claude_Gaspar_Bachet_de_M%C3%A9ziriac *Claude Gaspar Bachet* Sieur de Méziriac (9 October 1581 – 26 February 1638) was a French mathematician and poet who is known today for his 1622 proof of Bézout's theorem stating the special case of the *Bachet-Bézout* identity for two coprime integers. *Étienne Bézout* actually proved this result in 1779 only for polynomials and Bézout's theorem is misattributed to Bézout by Bourbaki.
+The general *Bachet-Bézout* identity is a direct algebraic consequence of Euclid's division algorithm and was known before Bachet (see the :py:meth:`arithmetics.bezout` method).
 It is furthemore in a Latin Translation by Bachet of the Arithmetica of Diophantus where Pierre de Fermat wrote in 1638 his famous margin note about the missing proof of his last theorem.

 ..
 [21] See the tutorial on :ref:`ranking with multiple incommensurable criteria <Ranking-Tutorial-label>`